bilgino/angularforddd/README.md

 » Aggregate entity checklist:

-- Is a top-level business object
+- Is a top-level/core business object
 - Is bounded from the viewpoint of a business use cases
-- Is based on a root entity and acts as a collection of domain-related entities and value objects
+- Is based on a root entity and typically acts as a cluster of domain-related entities and value objects
-- Has identity, state, lifecycle and receives the name of a bounded context
+- Has global identity, state, lifecycle and receives the name of a bounded context
-- It is modeled around protecting domain invariants, encapsulation and data integrity
+- It's modeled around protecting domain invariants, encapsulation and data integrity
-- Invariants must be satisfied for each state change
+- All possible invariants must be satisfied for each state change, when one part is updated, other parts might also need to be updated
-- Validates all incoming actions and ensures that modifications don't contradict business rules
+- It validates all incoming actions and ensures that modifications don't contradict domain rules
-- The internal state can only be mutated by its own public interface
+- The internal state can only be mutated by the public interface of the root aggregate to ensure a consistency enforcement boundary
 - Objects from outside can't make changes to inside objects they can only change the root object
-- Relations between aggregates should be handled through ID properties
 - Each use case should have only one aggregate, but can use other aggregates to retrieve information
-- Multiple aggregates can reuse one single value object
+- Multiple aggregates can reuse one value object
+- Each aggregate root gets its own repository service

+» From the viewpoint of frontend development:

+- Aggregates are immutable datastructures per default
+- Aggregates don't publish domain events
+- Inter-Aggregate references held by global ID properties (primary keys) rather than by object references is optional

 **» Routing, REST and DDD Aggregates**<br/>